nforystek/automatic1111-arcade/README.md

         credit in the game, the screens do not auto switch unless it's done generating.
         While credits remain, all screens are available via navigation of the keyboard.
-        There is two modes of election periods, one is no term, and votes are based on all time accumulating, but they reset if the machine goes to term elections and the term amount is set in the code via constants documented, the auto switching is based on usage that can also be set with the term threshold, for instance if the usage is lesser then more, the no term will be enabled, when many uses occur for high traffic arcades, the term stays defined by days passing, resetting votes.
+        There is two modes of election periods, one is no term, and votes are based on all time accumulating, but they taper if the machine goes to term elections and the term amount is set in the code via constants documented, the auto switching is based on usage that can also be set with the term threshold, for instance if the usage is lesser then more, the no term will be enabled, when many uses occur for high traffic arcades, the term stays defined by days passing, for new elect.
-        Note, a resource file exists mapped out in directories so you can delete mine for your own conscious and build it yourself, a plus is it consists of custom sound FX.
+        Note, a resource file exists mapped out in directories with some binary files to make it a bit easier in starting it up, and it also consists of custom sound FX.

 ####################################################################################################
 ####################################################################################################
 ####################################################################################################
 ```

-Step by step for preparing a Dell XPS with Windows 11 (in

-example) to run this legacy Kiosk Template application.
+Step by step for preparing a Dell XPS with Windows 11 (in example) to run this legacy Kiosk Template application.

 1. Crate the Kiosk admin digital card.
 Using a digital card or flash drive, (which ever the system interface accepts),